 2. You’ve identified what is missing in your relationship

 Here’s a really important thing to do before you decide a relationship breakup is in order: do a “personal inventory” of your expectations of your boyfriend.
-I really should write up this inventory as a full article here on How Love Blossoms, but I haven’t had the chance.
-The bottom line is that a personal inventory requires you to assess what you’re getting from and giving to your relationship.
+A personal inventory requires you to assess what you’re getting from and giving to your relationship.
+Are your needs being met, your goals being supported, your health uplifted and your love returned?
+A personal inventory is like a “pros and cons” list that can help you see you, your boyfriend, and your relationship more clearly.
 If you’re honest in your assessment, you’ll find it easier to decide if it’s time to break up with your boyfriend.